Nacimientos del Jague

 Nacimientos del Jague is a mountain in Argentina with an elevation of 5826 m metres.

 Location

 Nacimientos del Jague is within the following mountain ranges: Argentine Andes, Puna de Atacama.
 Its territory is within the Argentinean protection area of Catamarca High Andean and Puna Lakes Ramsar Site.
 It is on the border of two provinces: Argentinean provinces of La Rioja and Catamarca.
 Its slopes are within 2 cities: Argentinean cities of Vinchina and Fiambalá.

 First Ascent

-Nacimientos del Jague was first climbed by John Biggar and Gordon Biggar (Scotland) in November 12, 1996.
+Nacimientos del Jague was first climbed by John Biggar and Gordon Biggar (Scotland) on November 12, 1996.

 Elevation

 Based on the elevation provided by the available Digital elevation models, SRTM filled with ASTER (5826 metres), TanDEM-X (5861 metrss), Nacimientos del Jague is about 5826 meters above sea level.